erfianugrah/image-resizer/docs/TESTING.md

 # Image-Resizer Testing Plan

 This document outlines the testing strategy for the image-resizer application, with a focus on ensuring the reliability of the R2 integration with Cloudflare Image Resizing.
-Current test coverage includes 269 tests across 24 test files, providing comprehensive testing of the ServiceRegistry, CDN-CGI pattern, direct R2 access, and multi-layered fallback approach.
+Current test coverage includes 284 tests across 26 test files, providing comprehensive testing of the ServiceRegistry, CDN-CGI pattern, direct R2 access, multi-layered fallback approach, deployment modes, and R2 binding configurations.

 ## Testing Categories